dev-jeb/tessera/README.md

 # Tessera: Procedural Tile Functions

-A formalization and exploration of procedural tile functions over a given domain.
+A formalization and exploration of Procedural Tile Function (PFT) over some given domain.

-This repo will be me giving a formal definition in core.go and then exploring the space of procedural tile functions over the domain.
+I will give a formal definitiono of PTFs in `core/core.go` and then explore the idea of PTFs to some different domains.